This company is not yet accredited. To learn more, see reviews below or submit your own.

 phone number for 9 years.
 My number is listed under L. **.
 I guess they think that's Lashandra.
 There is no option on the recorded phone calls to complain or straighten this out.

 Telephone harassment; frequent phone calls to former home number at which the victim no longer resides.

 This so-called company keeps calling my mother, whom I don't live with, stating I owe a student loan.
 I graduated from high school 1983 and never went to college or even attempted to get a student loan in my life.
 I called ** per my mother to ask them: 1.) to remove her telephone number from their records a.s.a.p.; 2.) explain how/why they insist I have some outstanding loan; 3.) remove any and all of my info from their records.

 I spoke to some guy named Evan today--very rude!
 I gave him my mom's telephone number at least 5 times, asking him to remove it.
 I told him I’m upset she's being harassed for something I don't even owe.
 His response was I needed to verify my birth-date, which I refused; then he wanted the last 4 digits of my SSN, which I refused also.
 He kept telling me I'm interrupting him and not listening, etc. Anyway, I asked him to tell me what he had on file for my birth year and he was 10 years off!
 He still insisted I verify the SSN, so I gave him the last 4 which he claimed he didn't have.
 So I then again asked him to remove mom's telephone number; he continued to be rude, then told me he can't remove it until I gave him my number, which I refused.
 I then asked for a supervisor; he refused to give me one and kept threatening to end the call.
 I told him I'll call back myself.
 When I called again, the phone rang constantly.
 My next move is to report this to the attorney general’s office and anyone else that may be able to do something about these idiots!

 Student Assistance Corp.
-Company Profile
+Company Information

 - Company Name: